gnosia93/eliminate-db-hotblock/readme.md

 ```

 Also check web browser output connecting to api load balancer endpoint.
-Load balancing functionality is mandatory for performance test.
+Load balancing functionality is mandatory for next benchmark step.

 ![browser-output](https://github.com/gnosia93/demo-cache/blob/master/document/brower-ouput.png)

+like wise, if you don't watch output like above please check your configuration.